vasim07/DataScienceProjects/README.md

 ![image of opportunity tree]

-The problem statement is accompanied by other supporting documents such as
+The problem statement is accompanied by supporting documents such as

 ## 2) Data Science Methodology